livefir/fir/docs/quickstart.md

 </details>

 The html page includes the `fir` JS library which helps you add tiny bits of interactivity to the page..
-The library bundles (Alpinejs)[https://alpinejs.dev] while providing extra direcitives(x-* thingy) and magic functions($ thingy).
+The library bundles [Alpinejs](https://alpinejs.dev) and ships with extra direcitives(x-* thingy) and magic functions($ thingy).

-Let's also go ahead and add the above html page to the content of our view.
+Let's add the above html page to the `Content` method of our view.
+The `Content` method can return either a valid filename or html.

 <details markdown="block">
   <summary>